 Before you can send out your emails using additional email sending accounts, go to Docentric AX parameters > Emailing > Additional Email Sender Accounts and set up the addresses of all the sender accounts you plan to use to send the reports.
 The display name can be the name of each department, as shown in the screenshot below.

-Using Docentric additional email sending accounts is a simple and convenient way to enable the usage of different Gmail accounts in D365FO.
+Using Docentric additional email sending accounts is a simple and convenient way to enable the usage of different Gmail accounts in D365FO for free.
 We hope they will simplify your work process, and the right people in your organization will receive back replies from your vendors, customers, or employees and respond faster to finish the job.